 History

-St Davids was founded by David, later the saint patron of Wales, in the second half of the sixth century, as a small monastery convent (originally called Mynyw, or Latin Menevia), famous for the ascetic life of the monks.
+St Davids was founded by David, later the saint patron of Wales, in the second half of the sixth century, as a small monastery community (originally called Mynyw, or Latin Menevia), famous for the ascetic life of the monks.
 By the eleventh century, St Davids had grown into a very important place of worship and scholarship center, despite being plundered repeatedly by Viking invasions.
 The reputation of St Davids was so great that at the end of the 9th century King Alfred brought from there the monk Asser, who was to help rebuild culture at the court of Wessex after the destructions inflicted by the Danes.
 In the second half of the eleventh century, St Davids was the seat of Bishop Sulien, one of the most outstanding Welsh scholars from before the Norman invasion, while his son became the author of the oldest surviving life of Saint David.

+Viking raids have repeatedly destroyed St Davids.
+During them, at least two bishops died, including Morgeneu, whom the Vikings killed during the 999 armed expedition.
+Living here monk at the end of the eleventh century and the beginning of the twelfth century, described in the life of St. Caradog, that the monastery was deserted at that time, and the ruined buildings were overgrown with vegetation.
+It was only with the arrival of the Anglo-Normans that St Davids achieved some political stability and protection.
 In 1115, they appointed a bishop Bernard and attempted to protect St Davids, building a earth-timber motte and bailey castle, later replaced by a stone defensive wall surrounding the entire cathedral complex.
 Bernard proved to be an effective diocese reformer, but also defended the old rights and privileges of Menevia.
 At that time, the bishops of St Davids were not only spiritual leaders who appointed priests and supervised church affairs, but also had to settle disputes and manage vast estates.
 The diocese took over the border regions, so the bishop was also the Lord Marcher responsible for maintaining peace and acting as a military commander if necessary.
 The Marcher Lords were trusted allies of the English monarch and in exchange for their military assistance, they received extraordinary permissions in their regions.
 Among other, the bishop organized the weekly and annual fairs in his estates, the fees of which were the main source of income for the diocese.

 The date of erection, exact location and appearance of the oldest episcopal buildings are unknown.
 We only know that in 1171 Bishop David Fitz Gerald hosted the English King Henry, who again stayed in St Davids a year later after returning from Ireland.
 He was then to meet by the canons at the White Gate, which would indicate the functioning of the fortification circuit at that time.
 In 1188, when Gerald of Wales, a Welsh monk, chronicler, linguist and writer, along with Baldwin, the archbishop of Canterbury, traveled the country seeking support for the Third Crusade, it was noted that they were well hosted in St Davids by Bishop Peter de Leia.
 The construction of the parts of the palace that have survived to this day was started by Bishop Thomas Bek in the 80s of the 13th century.
 On his initiative, probably the west range, the gate with the defensive wall and a free-standing belfry (later incorporated into the Porth y Tŵr Gate) were erected.
 Bek also reorganized the cathedral chapter and in 1287 ordered the canons to surround their homes with walls, but it is not known whether this meant fortifying each property separately or surrounding the entire cathedral complex.
 As St Davids was a pilgrimage site and a sanctuary in which relics were kept, such a wall must have existed much earlier.